Micheal Ward: 2019–2022: Top Boy and other work

 Ward's breakout year came in 2019, when he starred as Jamie in Netflix's revival and third series of Top Boy.
 He also appeared in a leading role in the film Blue Story in the same year.
 The film received critical acclaim, and Ward won the BAFTA Rising Star Award for his performance.
 Ward appeared in Steve McQueen's Small Axe: Lovers Rock in 2020, for which he received a BAFTA nomination for Best Actor in a Supporting Role.

 Ward starred alongside Olivia Colman, Colin Firth and Tanya Moodie in Sam Mendes' 2022 film Empire of Light.
 The film was released in the USA in December 2022, with the release in the UK in January 2023.
 In January 2023 it was announced that Ward was included on the longlist in the best supporting actor category for the 76th British Academy of Film and Television Arts awards.
 In December 2022, he was cast in Jeymes Samuel's The Book of Clarence.

 2023–present

 He appeared alongside Bill Nighy in the 2024 film The Beautiful Game.
 In 2025 he acted in the Ari Aster directed satirical western Eddington.

 Personal life

 Ward is an Arsenal fan.
 He went to school with English professional footballer Rhian Brewster.
 Ward was named in Forbes' 30 under 30 list in 2020.
 Ward became a British citizen in 2015.

-Rape and sexual assault charges
+Allegations and unanimous acquittal (2023–2026)

-On 25 July 2025, the Metropolitan Police announced that Ward was charged with two counts of rape and three counts of sexual assault.
-It was reported the offences occurred in January 2023, and were committed against one woman.
+On 25 July 2025, the Metropolitan Police announced that the Crown Prosecution Service had authorised charges against Ward following allegations initially made in January 2023.
+He was charged with two counts of rape and three counts of sexual assault.
+The offences were alleged to have been committed in January 2023 against one woman.

+The complainant alleged that there was blood on her leggings and underwear.
+However police forensic examination of all the relevant clothing found no trace of blood.
+It was revealed that she had hidden phone messages from the police and that it was not until 18 months after her original police interview she admitted having deleted parts of her messages with Ward.

+Top Boy co-star Jasmine Jobson provided character evidence in support of Ward, describing him as being “lovely, polite, and outgoing” and “intelligent and hardworking, and popular”, she added that “The allegations are in stark contrast to the gentle and kind-hearted man I know.” and that she had never felt uncomfortable around him.

+On 10 July 2026, at Snaresbrook Crown Court, the jury unanimously found him not guilty of all 5 charges.